pschool-in/curriculum/content/science/houses-5.md

 ### Depletion of natural resources

 The world population is increasing day by day.
-As a result, the number of houses is increasing.
+As a result, the number of houses are increasing.
 Natural resources are used in large amounts to fulfill mankind’s needs.
 For example, extracting sand from riverbeds, cutting down trees to clear the land, digging more hills for quarrying, and using exhaustible sources of energy.
 Using plenty of natural resources for a long time will put our world in danger.
 For urbanization development, many agricultural lands, forests are destroyed and natural resources are getting wasted.
 Usually, to form the exhaustible sources in nature, it will lakhs of time.
 So, it is in our hands, to protect our environment and natural resources.

 ### Home Sweet Home